 I stumbled across Red Cross, and while the organisation couldn’t help me without a Visa, one lady took pity on me and helped me find an organisation that could; Emmaus Hertfordshire.
 She got me an interview to join their community, even ringing me throughout my journey to London, as I was slightly nervous about the prospect of train travel across a country that was still relatively new to me.

 The interview was a success; on arriving at the community in St Albans, I got the sense that this was to be the fresh start I desperately needed.
 After a short time getting used to the Emmaus way of life, my fighting spirit had returned and I was fully focussed on rebuilding my life.
 The support I received was extraordinary, and relentless; the staff helped me gain access to my children, appeal the decision on my asylum application and most importantly, re-connect with other local Ahamdi Muslims, who had also faced social exclusion.
 Without the determination and drive of the staff, I’m not sure where I’d be today.
-Two weeks ago I received news from the Home Office; my application for asylum had been approved.
-Once the feeling of excitement and relief had washed over me, I thought: ‘Soon I will be able to practise medicine again.’
+When I received news from the Home Office that my application for asylum had been approved, a feeling of excitement and relief washed over me, I thought: ‘Soon I will be able to practise medicine again.’

 As I look to the future, I can’t begin to express my gratitude to Emmaus Hertfordshire.
 To the companions who picked me up when I was down, and to the ceaseless determination of the staff… thank you.
 I consider myself to be a very lucky man.”